annagrotius/Kitchen-Robot-KG/README.md

 	* ConceptNet/ :
 		* cn_data/ :
 			* filtered_data/ : Csv data files that were preprocessed.
-			* requests_output/ : Raw data files extracted from API.
+			* requests_output/ : Output files from 'conceptnet_main.py'.
 		* parse/ :
-			* Scripts that set up the ontology (organization) of the CN data extracted.
+			* Script creates a graph out of the ConceptNet data.
+			* Resulting output files.
-		* scripts that retrieve data from API.
+		* Scripts that retrieve data from the API.

 	* RecipePuppy/ :
+		* requests_output/ : Output files from 'recipe_puppy.ipynb'.
+		* Python notebook that extracts data from the API and python script that stores the data in a graph.
+* knowledge-graph/ contains: